g-omarsdottir/agile/README.md

 # Overview GitHub tools for agile product planning

+## Create a repository for the project.
+- The following applies to the menu in this repository.

 ## Add template for user stories

 - Click on settings on the main bar.